NBA Fastbreak (pinball)

 NBA Fastbreak is a 1997 pinball machine released by Williams Electronics Games (under the Bally brand name).

+Two machines could be linked together for competitive play.
+Another machine based on NBA, and called NBA, was released by Stern in 2009, this also had the artwork by Kevin O'Connor.

+Development

+NBA Fastbreak was one of the last machines released by Bally.
+The game was designed in a record time of about six months.
+The design was intended to mirror the experience of playing basketball.

 Gameplay

-The scoring is like the real NBA, meaning that 300 points is a terrific score.
-The scoring is balanced, and completely linear.
-It is the only WPC machine that does not feature an after ball bonus count.
+Single machine

+The game begins with the player selecting one of 29 NBA teams.
+The scoring is like the real NBA, unlike typical pinball scoring.
 The objective of NBA Fastbreak is to get to Trophy Multiball by completing six tasks, win a championship ring, and score as many points as possible along the way.
 The six tasks are: